Did you know that about 3.3 million people in the US have epilepsy? That makes it one of the most common neurological conditions in the country.

 Can a stroke cause epilepsy?

 Yes, strokes damage the brain and kill brain cells.
-This could result in the person having seizures.
-Find out the differences between seizures and a stroke here.
+This may result in the person having seizures.

 Can heat stroke cause epilepsy?